Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 Prototype upstreaming status
 ----------------------------

-The following summarizes which parts of the TLS 1.3 prototype remain to be
+The following parts of the TLS 1.3 prototype remain to be upstreamed:
-upstreamed:

 - Pre-shared keys, session resumption and 0-RTT data (both client and server side).